optimagic-dev/optimagic/docs/source/index.md

 <br>
 <br>

+## estimagic documentation

-estimagic is a Python package for nonlinear optimization with or without constraints.
+`estimagic` is a Python package for nonlinear optimization with or without constraints.
 It is particularly suited to solve difficult nonlinear estimation problems.
 On top, it provides functionality to perform statistical inference on estimated parameters.

 For a complete introduction to optimization in estimagic, check out the